-If you are planning to do your own interior painting, but want that professional finished looked, you have come to the right place.
+If you are planning to do your own interior painting, but want tips for that professional finished look, you have come to the right place.

 I happen to be married to a man who has been professionally painting in some compacity for the last 36 years.
 He has generously agreed to let us in on a few trade secrets that he has had to learn the hard way at times.
 Hopefully, we can spare you some headaches with these professional painting tips!

 We recently finished the millwork and painting in our master bedroom which gave us plenty of time to chat.

 He told me there is a little inside joke between the professionals that goes something like “You can tell the pros from the amateurs because the amateurs think they can skip the masking.”
 The professionals know not to risk this step.

 We will cover proper masking in a minute, but first let’s talk prep work.

 Professional Painting Tips:

 *This post contains affiliate links to products I know &/or love.